 It’s worth repeating ad nauseum that you should not set out to engage in any style of climbing before you’ve had experience and training in that particular form of climbing.

 It is possible to find partners on various online forums, such as UKClimbing.
-Be honest about your level of ability, and don’t be afraid to politely ask about your prospective partner’s level of ability.
+Be honest about your level of ability, and don’t be afraid to politely ask about your prospective partner’s experience, too.

-A forum like UKClimbing is great, as you can share each other’s logbooks.
-Unless your prospective partner’s logbook is a total fabrication, you can get an idea of their level of ability.
+UKClimbing is especially useful as you can share each other’s logbooks.
+Unless someone’s logbook is a total work of fiction, it’ll give you a pretty good idea of their experience level.

 But I digress…Back to the gear we need for sport climbing.
 I begin with some recommendations for some core equipment, common to both sport and indoor climbing.

-These items have all been covered in part 1 of this article, so if you need any more information about, shoes, chalk bags, or harnesses, then go here.
+These items were all covered in Part One of our climbing gear guides, so if you want more information about climbing shoes, chalk bags, or harnesses, start there.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission at no extra cost to yourself.
 Thanks.